jcidp/emerald-enigma/README.md

 - Add keybinds for using moves on desktop: 1, 2 & 3.
 - Balance character stats and moves

+## Hero Stats
+Wizard:
+- Attack: 120
+- Defense: 100
+- HP: 80

+Warrior:
+- Attack: 80
+- Defense: 100
+- HP: 120

+Archer:
+- Attack: 120
+- Defense: 80
+- HP: 100

+Thief:
+- Attack: 100
+- Defense: 100
+- HP: 100

+Orc:
+- Attack: 100
+- Defense: 100
+- HP: 120

+## Hero Actions
 Wizard actions:
-1. Lightning: Releases a bolt of lightning that damages the enemy.
-Does 20 hp of damage and always hits.
+1. Lightning: Shoots a bolt of lightning towards the enemy".
+25 power, 100% accuracy.
-2. Fireball: A powerful attack that does 40 hp damage, but has an accuracy of 60%.
-3. The Wacky Wave: This wizard spent two decades perfecting this ancient dance move in the Shrine of Wisdom.
-It's unlikely to help, but you never know.
+2. Fireball: Throws a powerful fireball at the enemy.
+50 power, 50% accuracy.
+3. Dance: Performs a powerful ancient dance.
+200 power, 10% accuracy.

 Warrior actions:
-1. Slash: Swing that pointy sword to cut your enemy and do 20 points of damage.
-2. Whirlwind: Your next 3 attacks will have a 40% to do a critical hit for 2x the damage, but you also take 50% more damage.
-3. Scream: Let out all that anger into a, hopefully, terrifying scream.
+1. Slash: Slashes the enemy with a fierce strike.
+25 power, 100% accuracy.
+2. Whirlwind: Spins, throwing a series of attacks.
+31 power, 80% accuracy.
+3. Scream: Attempts to intimidate the enemy.
+200 power, 10% accuracy.

 Archer actions:
-1. Shoot Arrow: Shoots an arrow that does 20 points of damage to enemies.
-The enemy has a 20% chance of not being able to hit you next turn.
-2. Throw Bomb: A powerful explosive that deals 40 points of damage.
-They're not very stable though and explode early about half of the times.
-3. Run: The archer still can't stop talking about how he was in his archers academy track team.
-He's always ready to run, if that helps.
+1. Shoot Arrow: Shoots an arrow straight towards the enemy.
+25 power, 100% accuracy
+2. Throw Bomb: Throws a bomb at the enemy's face.
+42 power, 60% accuracy.
+3. Climb Tree: Tries to attack the enemy from above.
+200 power, 10% accuracy.

 Thief actions:
-1. Stab: Hit your enemy with your tiny knife for 20 damage points.
-2. Groin Kick: This thief knows no honor and will use this low punch that does 30 damage points and immobilizes the enemy for a turn, but works only in 50% of cases and can only be used once in battle.
-3. Hide: That's what thieves do best.
-But who knows how useful it'll be in battle.
+1. Stab: Quickly stabs the enemy with a piercing attack.
+25 power, 100% accuracy
+2. Low Blow: Goes for a low, but strong hit.
+36 power, 70% accuracy.
+3. Hide: Attempts to get out of sight and attack.
+200 power, 10% accuracy.

 Orc actions:
-1. Smash: The orc swings his weapon and does 25 points of damage.
+1. Smash: Smashes you with great strength.
+25 power, 100% accuracy.
-2. Rock Throw: The orc throws a huge rock at you that does 30 damage but has an 80% change to hit.
+2. Rock Throw: Throws a huge rock at you.
+30 power, 75% accuracy.

 Image credits:
 - Hero and Monster images generated with hotpot.ai(https://hotpot.ai/art-generator)